beeware/toga/docs/tutorial/tutorial-0.rst

     If these requirements aren't met, Toga either won't work at all, or won't have full functionality.

-.. note:: Problems with source installs

-    Internally, Toga is comprised of a number of subpackages - one for each platform it supports.
-If you install using wheels, the install process will correctly identify the required packages and install them.
-However, if you install from source using pip, there is a `known bug in pip`_ that causes dependencies to not be installed.
-It may be necessary to manually install the following pre-requisites:

-    * OS X: ``pip install toga-cocoa``
-    * Linux: ``pip install toga-gtk toga-cassowary cassowary``
-    * Win32: ``pip install toga-win32 toga-cassowary cassowary``

-.. _known bug in pip: https://github.com/pypa/pip/issues/1951

 .. note:: Problems under Linux